drerik/tipsntricks/powershell.md

 # PowerShell tips and tricks

-## Check if you can connecto to a tcp port on a host
+## Check if you can connect to a tcp port on a host
 ```
 Test-NetConnection -Port 80 -ComputerName vg.no
 ```